huggingface/blog/tf-xla-generate.md

 # > Execution time -- 6815.0 ms
 ```

-Oh no, that's terrible!
-A solution to keep the different combinations of shapes in check is through padding.
-Our
+Oh no, that's terribly slow!
+A solution to keep the different combinations of shapes in check is through padding,
-tokenizer classes have a `pad_to_multiple_of` argument that can be used to achieve a balance between accepting any
+as mentioned above.
+Our tokenizer classes have a `pad_to_multiple_of` argument that can be used to achieve a balance
-input length and limiting tracing.
+between accepting any input length and limiting tracing.

 ```python
 padding_kwargs = {"pad_to_multiple_of": 8, "padding": True}